We know a lot of our visitors are interested in exploring our parks, and maybe taking a piece of it home with them.

 Although they may be tasty, each one of these species is an important part of park ecosystems.
-They need to be protected, and foraging is harmful to the species who call our parks home.
+Unsustainable foraging is harmful to the species who call our parks home.

 Foraging, when not done responsibly, can have a damaging impact on plant species.

 Plants take a lot of time and energy to grow.
 Understory plants have a small yearly window of full sunshine before overstory trees flush their leaves.
 It can take Small White Leeks (also known as wild leeks) 10 to 15 years before they reach maturity.

 If a population isn’t given the time it needs to recover from harvesting, it will eventually wink out of existence in that area.
 As this happens over and over across the province, a species can become threatened, endangered, extirpated, or even extinct.

 That is what happened to American Ginseng.
 As much of its habitat was lost to farmland, logging, and development, the few remaining populations were also targeted by illegal harvesting.
 American Ginseng is considered to be at imminent risk of extinction in Ontario, and it is now classified as an endangered species.

 Foraging on fungi has a different kind of impact.
 The mushrooms we’re familiar with are just a small part of a fungus’ “body.”
 For most species, much of the fungus is tiny threads that are woven through the soil, connecting one plant to another and shuttling nutrients and sugars through the ecosystem.